 Getting Started with Events

 An Event is a system-triggered response to a specific condition detected by a sensor or monitor.
-Most events are tied to a notification, which defines how the event behaves, such as whether it requires acknowledgment, resolution, or both.
+Most events are tied to a notification, which determines how the event behaves, including whether it requires acknowledgment, resolution, or both.

 Events are:

-- Loggable: They appear in your Events page with a full history.
+- Loggable: They appear in your Events page with full history and activity tracking.

-- Reportable: They can be included in exported reports.
+- Reportable: They can be included in exported reporting and audit records.

 What Triggers an Event?

-Events are created in response to various conditions, including:
+Events are created in response to qualifying system conditions, including but not limited to:

 - Critical temperature or humidity excursions